commercekitchen/cpldl/README.md

-# Greenfield Starter Project

-The purpose of this project is to speed up initializing a new Rails project.
-Our agreed upon list of Rails gems and settings are included so that we don't need to discuss each choice that has been made in the past.
+# Chicago Public Library - Digital Learn

+## Install Dependencies
+RVM
+Postgresql
+Redis

 ## Starting a new project using this template

 * Clone this project from Github
-* Create a new gemset with 'rvm gemset create <project name>'
+* Create a new gemset with 'rvm gemset create cpldl' (assumes rvm is installed)
-* Change .ruby-gemset for new project name
 * Run `bundle install`
 * Configure Devise - TODO:
 * Configure Redis - TODO: